dhadkara/AWSCerts-prep/serverless.md

   - Can use upto 5 layers

   #### Versions
-  - By default lambda has $LATEST as version and alias
-  - Can publish a version and also attach alias to it.
-Alias has its own ARN
-  - Application will not use new code with Alias on upload.
-If new version is published and you want to attach to same alias then needs to be done via lambda api.
   - __Publish Version__ Creates a version from the current code and configuration of a function.
 Use versions to create a snapshot of your function code and configuration that doesn't change.
     - Request Syntax
 ```